Photosynq/PhotosynQ-Documentation/docs/projects/select-a-protocol.md

 3. Click on the protocol
 4. Click on 'Save and Next'

-::: warning
+::: warning Note
-**Note:** You will only be able to select **one** protocol using this method, if you want to select more than 1 protocol, keep reading...
+You will only be able to select **one** protocol using this method, if you want to select more than 1 protocol, keep reading...
 :::

 ### Choosing more than 1 suggested protocol